Chidal/LegacyVault/README.md

 2. Integrate NERO token-as-gas UI
 3. Optimize for Blockspace 2.0

-**Team**: @yourname @teammates

----

 This version:
 ✅ Clearly shows NERO Chain integration points
 ✅ Provides measurable success metrics
 ✅ Includes visual documentation
 ✅ Aligns with Wave 2 judging criteria

-Would you like me to add any specific technical deep dives or additional NERO-focused case studies?

-# 💼 LegacyVault

-**Future-Proof Your Digital Wealth**
-A frictionless personal finance dApp built on [NERO Chain](https://nerochain.io) – enabling secure token management, seamless transfers, and innovative digital legacy planning.

----

-## 🚀 Overview

-**LegacyVault** is a next-gen DeFi application designed to simplify personal finance in the Web3 world.
-Built for mass adoption, LegacyVault leverages NERO Chain’s cutting-edge infrastructure and the Paymaster (AA-platform) to deliver a gasless, intuitive experience that feels like traditional fintech.

-### 🔑 Key Features

-- **Token Management**
-  View and manage all your token holdings across supported networks with real-time valuation.

-- **Legacy Planning**
-  Assign digital heirs to inherit your assets in the event of wallet inactivity, enforced through smart contracts.

-- **MultiSend**
-  Send tokens to multiple recipients in a single transaction—ideal for payrolls, airdrops, and distributions.

-- **In-App Token Swap**
-  Seamlessly swap tokens using Uniswap integration, all within the LegacyVault interface.

-- **Gasless UX**
-  Powered by NERO’s Paymaster, users can transact without worrying about gas fees.